shreejata-dot/Preverbal-gestures/README.md

 ## Follow-up paper

 We conducted annotation for the 6 infants upto 36-months of age to look at the developmental changes in gesture forms, functions and meanings in the first three years of life.
 The article is in review.
 So watch this space for more!

+## Related projects
+For example, the same workflow is now been applied to analyse gestyre-vocal alignment in infants (https://github.com/shreejata-dot/gesture-vocal-alignment) and conversations between adults and children to study the pragmatic role of co-speech gestures in face-to-face interactions (https://github.com/shreejata-dot/gestures-in-conversations ).